ogdmerlin/Alt_Terraform/README.md

 ```

+- environments/: Contains environment-specific configurations for dev, staging, and prod.
+- modules/: Houses the Terraform modules for EC2 instances, Ansible, and Docker containers.
+- main.tf: The main Terraform entry point.
+- outputs.tf: Specifies Terraform outputs.
+- scripts/: Contains scripts for Ansible playbook and Dockerfile.

 ## Terraform Configuration

-The Terraform configuration is located in the modules/aws_instance directory.
+The Terraform configuration is located in the modules/ec2_instance directory.
 The main.tf file contains the configuration for the AWS provider, the AWS instance, and the Ansible and Docker provisioners.
 The variables.tf file contains the variables used in the main.tf file.
 The outputs.tf file contains the outputs for the Terraform configuration.

 ## Terraform Environments

 The Terraform environments are located in the environments directory.
-Each environment contains a main.tf file that references the Terraform configuration in the modules/aws_instance directory.
+Each environment contains a main.tf file that references the Terraform configuration in the modules/ec2_instance directory.
 The main.tf file also contains the variables for the Terraform configuration.

 ## Ansible and Docker Scripts